Viola volcanica Gillies ex Hook. & Arn.

-Viola volcanica is a small, stemless annual or short-lived perennial that forms stunning dome-shaped rosettes of beautifully textured leaves.
-The rosettes grow up to 2 inches (5 cm) tall and up to 3.6 inches (9 cm) in diameter.
-Leaves are semi-succulent, in various shades of brown, and with hairy and scalloped margins and in various shades of brown.
-Flowers are small, about 0.6 inches (1.5 cm) in diameter, and have five white petals with violet veins and a yellow throat.
-They appear in late spring and early summer.
+Viola volcanica is a small, stemless, annual or short-lived perennial that forms stunning dome-shaped rosettes of beautifully textured leaves.
+The rosettes grow up to 2 inches (5 cm) tall and 3.6 inches (9 cm) in diameter.
+Leaves are semi-succulent, in various shades of brown, and with hairy and scalloped margins.
+The flowers have five white petals with violet veins and a yellow throat.
+They are about 0.6 inches (1.5 cm) in diameter and appear in late spring and early summer.

 How to Grow and Care for Viola volcanica

 As one of the Rosulate Violas, V. volcanica has a reputation for being difficult to keep alive.
-Cold conditions, soil that contains adequate amounts of nutrients, and as much light as possible, are essential.
+Therefore, cold conditions, soil containing adequate nutrients, and as much light as possible are essential.

-Soil: This plant grows in relatively bare loose soils, which are often volcanic in origin.
+Soil: This plant grows in relatively bare loose soils, often volcanic in origin.

 Hardiness: V. volcanica can withstand temperatures as low as 0 to 50 °F (-17.8 to 10 °C), USDA hardiness zones 7a to 11b.

 Propagation: V. volcanica is grown only from seed and with some patience.

 Learn more at How to Grow and Care for Rosulate Violas.